darylshy/Introduction/first_markdown.md

 * Playing :video_game:
 * Listening to :musical_note:
 * Playing :tennis:
  * :bowling:
+ * :spades: :hearts: :diamonds: :clubs:
+* Going out to :pizza:
-        * :pencil:
+* Spending :credit_card:
-* And of course programming :computer:s :smile:.
+* And of course programming :computer:s :smile:

 ######MY ACTIVITIES
 I am a member of the Nation Society of Black Engineers (**NSBE**).
 I also tutor Python, *Java* and *Math* in the Math and Computer Science Learning Center at Lehman.
 I also work part time while maintaining a Full-Time school schedule.
 Oh, and last but not least, I am a proud member of the CUNY/NYTech interns program!
 Needless to say, I am quite busy, but I love every minute of it.